zer0int/CLIP-XAI-GUI/README.md

 - From the console, use "python run_clipapp.py" -> GUI

 - Default CLIP ViT-B/32 takes ~15 seconds to generate an 'opinion' (RTX 4090), 4 GB VRAM.
-- Gigantic models >> 24 GB VRAM can use NVIDIA Driver CUDA System Fallback Policy to run, but largest models ~ 30 Minutes for 1 opinion (not recommended)
+- Gigantic models >> 24 GB VRAM can use NVIDIA Driver CUDA SysMem Fallback Policy to run, but largest models ~ 30 Minutes for 1 opinion (not recommended)
 - You can get a smaller model's "opinion" and force that on a bigger model (should work for all >=6 GB VRAM), or add your own words to visualize.
 - Check the console to see what CLIP is "MatMulling" about while you wait to get a CLIP opinion.
 - Click the image to place a ROI and "guess where CLIP was looking" (gamification, optional).